May Hill Stakes

 The May Hill Stakes is a Group 2 flat horse race in Great Britain open to two-year-old fillies.
 It is run at Doncaster over a distance of 1 mile (1,609 metres), and takes place each year in September.

 History

 The event is named after May Hill, a successful filly whose victories included Doncaster's Park Hill Stakes in 1975.
 It was established in 1976, and was originally classed at Group 3 level.
 It was promoted to Group 2 status in 2003.

-The May Hill Stakes is currently held on the second day of the four-day St. Leger Festival.
+The May Hill Stakes is currently held on the first day of the four-day St. Leger Festival.

 The leading horses from the race often go on to compete in the Fillies' Mile.
 The last to win both was Inspiral in 2021, when she was unbeaten in four races.